AdobeDocs/campaign-web.en/help/v8/administration/schemas-browse-access.md

    ![Schemas list screen showing available schemas and filters](assets/schemas-list3.png)

    The different lists allow you to reorder elements by using the up and down arrow icons or drag and dropping them.
-To remove items, click the trash icon on a specific row or select **[!UICONTROL Delete all]** from the to ellipsis icon.
+To remove items, click the trash icon on a specific row or select **[!UICONTROL Delete all]** from the ellipsis icon.

    ![Screen definition General section](assets/schemas-general.png)